ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 - Find Usernames :
 Find usernames in Web Site and generate a Username List maybe . if you get access , Look for usernames using netexec , --rid-brute , --users and enumdomuser with RPC client .

-    Check usernames found with kerbrute .
+- Check usernames found with kerbrute .
 - Search for ASREP Roastable Users .
 - Once we have valid Creds : Check Kerberoastable users + Spray the password on all users .
 - Try to authenticate using every protocol .
 - Enumerate shares with those Users found .
 Use netexec to download .
+- Check Certipy for Vulnerable Templates .
 - If we get a Shell , try privesc , dump all Hashes using netexec or locally and store into a file .
 - If we can't privesc , we can move to Blood Hound .